eclipsesource/tabris-plugin-maps/README.md

 ##### `image` : _Image_

-* Image to be shown instead of the standard marker image.
+* Image to be shown instead of the standard marker image. *Cannot be changed on iOS once the marker has been rendered.*

 #### Events